USS Paul F. Foster: Decommissioning and Self Defense Test Ship role

 Paul F. Foster was decommissioned on 27 March 2003.
 In 2004, Paul F. Foster was designated to replace ex-Decatur as a test ship for the Navy, a role she assumed in 2005.
 In support of this new role, the now ex-Paul F. Foster was assigned to Naval Surface Warfare Center, Port Hueneme Division.
-She is the only ship of her class that exists as of 2019, as all of her sister ships were either scrapped or sunk as targets upon decommissioning.
+She is the only ship of her class that exists as of 2025, as all of her sister ships were either scrapped or sunk after decommissioning.
+Arthur W. Radford (DD-968), the last remaining Spruance Class other than Paul F. Foster, was sunk to create an artificial reef off Cape May, New Jersey on 10 August 2011.

 On 8 April 2011, Wired.com reported that ex-Paul F. Foster had successfully used the Maritime Laser Demonstrator for the first time in a sea-to-sea target test, sinking a small inflatable motorboat at a range of one mile in rough seas.

 On 17 November 2011, ex-Paul F. Foster demonstrated the use of shipboard alternative fuel, while underway in the Pacific Ocean on a 50–50 blend of an algae-derived, hydro-processed algal oil and petroleum F-76.
 The ship arrived Thursday morning to the Naval Surface Warfare Center at Port Hueneme in Southern California after traveling for 17 hours on a maiden trip from San Diego.

 On 18 July 2016, ex-Paul F. Foster performed a test launch of the LRASM Anti-ship missile from her Mark 41 Vertical Launching System while underway in the Pacific Ocean.

+In December 2023, it was announced by BAE Systems that the Navy had contracted with them to refurbish ex-Paul F. Foster, extending her service life as self-defense test ship.
+Refurbishment took place between April and December 2024 at a cost of $22 million.